vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

         icon: "bar",
         // optional, link of group title
         path: "/foo/",
+        // optional, will be appended to each item link
+        prefix: "/foo/",
         // optional, defaults to true
         collapsable: false,
         // optional, defaults to 2